JamesWilko/Payday-2-BLT-Docs/docs/lua/menu/menu_helper.md

 `multi_data: menu_id` The ID of the menu which this multiple choice should be created on.
 `[multi_data: value]` The default value to be shown when this multiple choice is displayed.
 Optional, defaults to the first available item.
 `[multi_data: priority]` The position to display this divider in the menu, higher values display higher in the menu.
 Optional.
+`[multi_data: localized]` Should this multiple choice use localized title and description strings.
+Optional, defaults to true.

 	local items = {
 		"First Item",